zamapps/vue-select/docs/api/props.md

 When `appendToBody` is true, this function is responsible for positioning the drop down list.

+If a function is returned from `calculatePosition`, it will be called when the drop down list is removed from the DOM.
+This allows for any garbage collection you may need to do.

 See [Dropdown Position](../guide/positioning.md) for more details.

 ```js